MV10/mv10.github.io/_posts/2023-09-09-monkey-hi-hat-multi-pass-rendering.md

 ```

 #### Column 1: Draw Buffer
 The first column declares the draw-buffer number.
 These must begin at 0 and must not be declared with any gaps.
 If you've drawn to buffers 0 and 1, you can't draw to buffer 3 yet because you haven't drawn to buffer 2.
+But, as you can see above, you can draw to any already-used buffer in any order.

 This probably rasises the question, "How many buffers can I use?" and the answer is, "Don't worry about it."
 They're allocated on the fly and you're probably going to choke the GPU before you could use enough buffers to matter.
-I'll discuss it more later, but the true resource limitation are OpenGL texture units, and on my card with 192 available, a visualizer with 20 passes or more wouldn't come close to those limits (assuming it could handle that much work without destroying the frame rate).
+I'll discuss it more later, but the true resource limitation is OpenGL texture units, and on my card with 192 available, a visualizer with 20 passes or more wouldn't come close to those limits (assuming it could handle that much work and store that many full-screen textures without destroying the frame rate).

 #### Column 2: Input Buffers
 The second column declares comma-separated input-buffer numbers, or an asterisk to indicate the pass does not use any input buffers.
-For obvious reasons, you can only declare input buffers which have been drawn into previously, and you can't declare a buffer as both the draw buffer and an input buffer.
+For obvious reasons, you can only declare input buffers which have been drawn into previously, and you can't declare a buffer as both the draw buffer and an input buffer on the same pass.

 #### Columns 3 and 4: Shader Filenames
 The third and fourth columns are the names of vertex and fragment shader files (in that order).
 The `.vert` or `.frag` extensions are added automatically and the full shader pathspec is searched.
 If you specify an asterisk, the pass will use the shader(s) declared in the configuration file's `[shader]` section.